ycoll/Yasmin-Collyer-CV/README.md

 # Yasmin Collyer Portfolio

-This is my first Milestone Project for the 'User Centric Frontend Development' module with the Code Institute.

 This is my personal portfolio website and will act as an online CV for prospective employers.
 I have icluded all my personal details, work history, coding skills, some links to potential sample work and a contact me section.